Manage Orders with Jumpseller

-Abandonment is a term used in E-Commerce to describe when visitor on a web page leaves that page before completing a desired action.
+Abandonment is a term used in E-Commerce to describe when visitors on a web page leave that page before completing a desired action.
 Examples of abandonment include:

-- Browse abandonment: Visitor browse the site, vewing products and categories but exists before adding anything to the cart.
+Browse abandonment: Visitor browses the site, viewing products and categories but exits before adding anything to the cart.

-- Order abandonment: Visitor adds items to their shipping cart, enters the checkout information, selects the payment method, but exits without completing the payment.
+Order abandonment: Visitor adds items to their shopping cart, enters the checkout information, selects the payment method, but exits without completing the payment.

 There are tools to retarget all of these visitors, offering sales, sending cart reminders or surveys asking why they didn’t complete their order.

-Browse Abandonment and some Order Abandonments can't be targeted directly, since in most cases the visitor at this point doesn't gives contact information to the store, however using tools like Facebook Pixel and Google Ads you can display ads in other sites to invite them to finish their order.
+Browse Abandonment and some Cart Abandonments can’t be targeted directly, since in most cases the visitor at this point doesn’t give contact information to the store, however using tools like Facebook Pixel and Google Ads you can display ads in other sites to invite them to finish their order.

-This guide will show you how to target Order abandonment and Cart abandonment of logged in customers in your Jumpseller Store using our Abandoned Carts feature.
+This guide will show you how to target Order abandonment and Cart abandonment of logged in customers in your Jumpseller Store using our Abandoned Orders feature.

 To minimize abandoned orders you need to understand what causes them and analyze how you can make corrections/improvements to eliminate/minimize these reasons.

 Not being upfront about your price.